pveerath-ms/BeanCache/README.md

 - ASP .NET MVC / WebAPI

 ##Introduction
-BeanCache is build using [Service Fabric](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-overview/), which is a distributed systems platform used to build scalable, reliable, and easily-managed applications for the cloud.
+BeanCache is built using [Service Fabric](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-overview/), which is a distributed systems platform used to build scalable, reliable, and easily-managed applications for the cloud.

 BeanCache is a distributed cache which is composed of two [microservices](https://msdn.microsoft.com/en-us/magazine/mt595752.aspx).
-In a microservices, an application logical units are segregated into small autonomous services, which can scale out independently across VMs/containers, whereas, in a more traditional application, most of application functional units reside in same process address space and/or do not scale independently.
+In microservices, an application logical units are segregated into small autonomous services, which can scale out independently across VMs/containers, whereas, in a more traditional application, most of the application functional units reside in the same process address space and/or do not scale independently.

-BeanCache is made up of two microservices build using Service Fabric:
+BeanCache is made up of two microservices built using Service Fabric:

 - BeanCache Web
 - BeanCache Service